gvwilson/thirdbit/src/fiction/in-heck/index.md

 "'Cept for that time you tried skating on Weaver's Pond.
 You remember that?"
 He tsk'ed.
-"That was truly spectacular."
+"That was truly somethin'."

 He rolled onto his side and propped his head up on his arm.
-"'cept than that,
+"'cept for that,
-and the time you tried make double-dip cookies but forgot the salt, and maybe a couple or three other times,
+and the time you made double-dip cookies but forgot the salt, and maybe a couple or three other times,
 I've pretty much always taken you seriously.
 So don't worry—we'll make sure Sindy's aright,